PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 #### What is Vectorized Query Execution?

-Vectorized Execution, originally championed by the MonetDB team, batches data to achieve bulk processing — a technique previously discussed throughout this article.
+Vectorized Execution, originally championed by the [MonetDB](https://www.monetdb.org/) team, batches data to achieve bulk processing.
 While there are some third party [Postgres extensions](https://github.com/citusdata/postgres_vectorization_test) to achieve Vectorized Query Execution, ClickHouse is built around it, processing data on every CPU while better utilizing the CPU cache and SIMD CPU instructions.

-### Sharding
+### Postgres and its sharding problem

 One of the biggest constraints of Postgres for the longest time was sharding.
 Even now, Postgres’s most-used sharding solution — declarative table partitioning — isn’t exactly a sharding solution as the splitting operates at a table-by-table level.